jewlofthelotus/SlickQuiz-WordPress/readme.txt

 5. The plugin options allow you to alter messages and quiz features.

 == Changelog ==

+= 1.0.16 =
+* Adding random sort ONLY questions / ONLY answers options
+* Resolved styling issue with answer labels
+* Resolved a secret BUG that prevented multiple quizzes on the same page

 = 1.0.15 =
 * Cleaning up options page